 Best Beaches in Skopelos

-Neo Klima Beach: Also known by the name of Elios Beach, Neo Klima is a fantastic tourist resort on Skopelos with its own boat harbor and an impressive background made of a verdant pine tree forest.
+Neo Klima Beach: Also known by Elios Beach, Neo Klima is a fantastic tourist resort on Skopelos with its own boat harbor and an impressive background made of a verdant pine tree forest.

 Loutraki Beach: This is the main beach of the village of Glossa and a perfect destination for those staying in the area.
-The family-friendly beach is about 25 km from Skopelos Town, and it offers good facilities and efficient organization, especially for those traveling with kids.
+The family-friendly beach is about 25 km from Skopelos Town and offers good facilities and efficient organization, especially for those traveling with kids.

-Town Beach: Although this is certainly not the best beach on the island, it is worth including in this list for those who do not plan to spend a lot of time in Skopelos but still want to know of a place where to swim or sunbathe while waiting for their ferry to depart for another island in the Sporades.
-This shore and harbor is a short walking distance from Skopelos Town and features rocky and sandy areas.
+Town Beach: Although this is certainly not the best beach on the island, it is worth including in this list for those who do not plan to spend a lot of time in Skopelos but still want to know of a place where to swim or sunbathe while waiting for their ferry to depart for another one of the Sporades Islands.
+This shore and harbor are a short walking distance from Skopelos Town and features rocky and sandy areas.

-One more reason to rent a car when spending your time on Skyros is to explore some completely unknown beaches, ideal for those who seek peaceful moments as well as some privacy.
+One more reason to rent a car when spending your time on Skyros is to explore some completely unknown beaches, ideal for those who seek peaceful moments and some privacy.
 Molos, a long coast with crystal clear waters and tourist facilities, is the best beach in Skyros.

-The best way to reach Skyros is to depart from Evia Island, Ferries coming from Skopelos and Alonnisos also reach the coast of Skyros, making it a good stop in your Sporades island-hopping itinerary.
+The best way to reach Skyros is to depart from Evia Island.
+Ferries from Skopelos and Alonnisos also reach the coast of Skyros, making it a good stop in your Sporades island-hopping itinerary.
 Let’s now take a look at the best beaches in Skyros.